-The Board is currently comprised of seven members, all of which were elected at FirstService's annual meeting of shareholders held in 2017.
+The Board is currently comprised of eight members, all which were elected at FirstService's annual and special meeting of shareholders held in 2019.
 A majority of the Board is comprised of independent directors.
-Five of the current seven members of the Board (or 71.4%), being Brendan Calder, Bernard I. Ghert, Frederick F. Reichheld, Michael Stein and Erin J. Wallace, are considered by the Board to be independent directors within the meaning of the Corporate Governance Rules as each has "no direct or indirect material relationship" with FirstService.
+Six of the current eight members of the Board (or 75%), being Brendan Calder, Bernard I. Ghert, Frederick F. Reichheld, Joan Eloise Sproul, Michael Stein and Erin J. Wallace, are considered by the Board to be independent directors within the meaning of the Corporate Governance Rules as each has "no direct or indirect material relationship" with FirstService.
 Jay S. Hennick and D. Scott Patterson, the other Board members, are not independent directors within the meaning of the Corporate Governance Rules.
-Mr. Hennick is the Founder and Chairman of the Board of FirstService and provides services to FirstService pursuant to a management services agreement (see "Executive Compensation - Management Contract" below), and Mr. Patterson is the President and Chief Executive Officer of FirstService.
+Mr. Hennick, the founder and Chairman of FirstService, provided services to, and received compensation from, FirstService pursuant to a management services agreement until May 2019, and Mr. Patterson is the President and Chief Executive Officer of FirstService.
 In deciding whether a particular director is or is not an independent director, the Board examined the factual circumstances of each director and considered them in the context of many factors.
-All seven nominees for election to the Board at the Meeting are current members of the Board.
+All eight nominees for election to the Board at the Meeting are current members of the Board.